Communication-avoiding Cholesky-QR2 for rectangular matrices: Communication-avoiding CholeskyQR2

 \subsection{CA-CQR2}

 {} Tunable processor grids have several advantages over static grids when factoring rectangular matrices.
 They can match the shape of the matrix and tune themselves to optimize certain parameters such as memory size and horizontal communication.
-Tunable algorithms solved over tunable grids can achieve a wide range of asymptotic costs.
 These costs can be shown to interpolate between known algorithms on specific grids.
-Finding the optimal processor grid for a specific algorithm is nontrivial, however.
-Skinny matrices can not take full advantage of the resources provided by a 3D grid, while square matrices overload the resource capacity that skinny rectangular grids provide. {} The CA-CQR2 algorithm can be seen as a generalization of 1D-CQR2 and 3D-CQR2.
+Skinny matrices cannot take full advantage of the resources provided by a 3D grid, while square matrices overload the resource capacity that skinny rectangular grids provide. {} The CA-CQR2 algorithm can be seen as a generalization of 1D-CQR2 and 3D-CQR2.
 We define a $c\times d\times c$ rectangular processor grid $\Pi$ that partitions the $m\times n$ matrix $A$ into rectangular blocks of size $\frac{m}{d}\times \frac{n}{c}$.
-CA-CQR2 effectively utilizes its tunable grid by performing $\frac{d}{c}$ simultaneous instances of CFR3D on cubic grid partitions of dimension $c$.
-This allows each grid partition to avoid further communication with other partitions because each has the necessary data to compute the final step $Q=AR^{-1}$.
-In order to allow these simultaneous Cholesky factorizations, a few extra steps are needed to get the required data onto the correct processor. {} As in 3D-CQR, processor $\Pi[\pz,\py,\pz]$ broadcasts $\loc{A}$ to $\Pi[\ALL,\py,\pz], \forall \py \in [0,d{-}1], \pz \in [0,c{-}1]$ as $\loc{W}$.
-Each processor can then perform local matrix multiplication $\loc{X} \gets \loc{W}^{T}\loc A$.
-In order for $d/c$ cubic partitions of $\Pi$ to own the same matrix $Z=A^{T}A$, we perform a few extra steps.
-First, we subdivide $\Pi$ along dimension $y$ into $\frac{d}{c}$ contiguous groups of size $c$.
-Each group participates in a reduction in order to simulate the horizontal summing of rows in a linear combination.
-Processor $\Pi[\px,\py,\pz], \forall \px,\pz \in [0,c{-}1], \forall \py$ such that $\py \bmod c = \pz$ is the only processor that must retain the communicated data and is thus the root.
+CA-CQR2 effectively utilizes its tunable grid by performing $d/c$ simultaneous instances of CFR3D on cubic grid partitions of dimension $c$.
+This allows each grid partition to avoid further communication with other partitions because each has the necessary data to compute the final step $Q=AR^{-1}$. {} As in 3D-CQR, processor $\Pi[\pz,\py,\pz]$ broadcasts $\loc{A}$ to $\Pi[\ALL,\py,\pz], \forall \py \in [0,d{-}1], \pz \in [0,c{-}1]$ as $\loc{W}$, after which a local matrix multiplication $\loc{X} \gets \loc{W}^{T}\loc A$ is performed.
+A few extra steps are necessary in order for $d/c$ cubic partitions of $\Pi$ to own the same matrix $Z=A^{T}A$.
+First, we subdivide $\Pi$ along dimension $y$ into $d/c$ contiguous groups of size $c$.
+Each group then participates in a reduction onto root processor $\Pi[\px,\py,\pz], \forall \px,\pz \in [0,c{-}1], \forall \py$ such that $\py \bmod c = \pz$.
 To complete the linear combination, we subdivide $\Pi$ along dimension $y$ into $d/c$ groups of size $c$, where each processor belonging to the same group is a step size $c$ away.
-An Allreduce is performed on this subcommunicator resulting in every processor owning the one correct region of $B=A^{T}A$.
-A final broadcast from root $\Pi[\px,\py,\pz], \forall \px,\pz \in [0,c{-}1], \forall \py$ such that $\py \bmod c = \pz$ along $\Pi[\px,\py,\ALL], \forall \px \in [0,c{-}1], \py \in [0,d{-}1]$ ensures that $B$ is replicated $\frac{d}{c} \cdot c$ times among subcommunicators of size $c^{2}$.
+An Allreduce is performed on this subcommunicator resulting in every processor owning a single correct submatrix of $B=A^{T}A$.
+A final broadcast from root $\Pi[\px,\py,\pz], \forall \px,\pz \in [0,c{-}1], \forall \py$ such that $\py \bmod c = \pz$ along $\Pi[\px,\py,\ALL], \forall \px \in [0,c{-}1], \py \in [0,d{-}1]$ ensures that each copy of $B$ is distributed over all $c\times c$ processor subgrids.